Natalie-Atabaki/BN/scripts/Natalie/README.md

 - Simulating a discretised clinical-protein dataset (selected features from the previous step)
 - Fitting a discrete BN to the data using Bayesian parameter estimation
-- Computing posterior probabilities of a selected trait (e.g., `Trait1`) given HIGH or LOW expression levels of selected proteins
+- Computing posterior probabilities of a selected trait (e.g., `Trait1`) given HIGH or LOW expression levels of selected proteins (#similarly on the Clinical variables)
 - Visualising the inferred probabilities with a polar bar chart

 ---